inbo/protocolsource/README.md

 For instance, the first field protocol for "theme water" will have protocol code `sfp-101`.
 The `s` and `p` refer to **s**tandard **p**rotocol, while `f, i, o, a, p` indicate the first letter of the protocol type.

-The last three digits of the protocol-code will be refered to as the protocol-number.
+The last three digits of the protocol-code will be referred to as the **protocol-number**.
 In case of thematic protocols, the first digit of the protocol-number corresponds with the theme-number.

 ### Version number